optimizely/agent/docs/readme-sync/v4.0/deploy-as-a-microservice/030 - use-optimizely-agent/index.md

 ### Running feature flag rules

-The Decide [endpoint](https://library.optimizely.com/docs/api/agent/v1/index.html#operation/decide) buckets a user into a feature flag variation (choosing between multiple enabled or one disabled variation) as part of a flag rule.
+The Decide [endpoint](https://library.optimizely.com/docs/api/agent/v1/index.html#operation/decide) buckets a user into a feature flag variation as part of a flag rule.
+It chooses between multiple enabled or one disabled variation for a flag.
 Flag rules include A/B tests and targeted feature flag deliveries.
 To run a flag rule, use:

 `POST /v1/decide?keys={flagKey}`